embecosm/toolchain-analyze/README.md

   parameters.
 - `gen-rels-llvm.sh`.
 Generate the list of releases in LLVM and associated parameters.
+- `get-gcc-backend.sh`.
+Generate the list of back ends to measure.
+- `get-gcc-frontend.sh`.
+Generate the list of front ends to measure.

 Supporting scripts:
 - `count-commits-all-releases.sh`.
 Count the commits by release in a